Yuta Okkotsu: Casting

 In the English dub, Yuta is voiced by Kayleigh McKee.
 McKee expressed satisfaction over being selected for Yuta's voice, calling the work "amazing, challenging, and so fun".
 McKee related to Yuta's lonely life and eventual growth, which helped her find the pitch required to voice the character.
 She also found Yuta's story similar to a coming-of-age story due to his need to learn to control Rika while making friends.
 McKee, who was new to voice work, had fun doing fight scenes because her character makes several types of sounds, especially because of Yuta's troubling experiences.
 McKee found the moments where Yuta calms down and makes touch with Rika as the most important for her because they show how kind he can be.
 Yuta's leading role in the film made McKee nervous because she never had such a big role in her career.

-In an upcoming play that tells the story of Jujutsu Kaisen 0, Yuta will be portrayed by Yuki Ogoe.
+In a stage play that tells the story of Jujutsu Kaisen 0, Yuta was portrayed by Yuki Ogoe.
 According to AmeBlo, Yuta was a more fitting role for Ogoe than his previous work Kurapika from Hunter × Hunter due to their different haircolor and school uniform, fitting for Akutami's opinion of how Yuta should be portrayed.